Pasireotide (Monograph)

 Risk of hypocortisolism since pasireotide suppresses corticotropin (ACTH) secretion.

 Monitor for manifestations of hypocortisolism.
-(See Advice to Patients.)
-If hypocortisolism occurs, consider temporary dosage reduction, interruption in therapy, or temporary use of glucocorticoid replacement therapy.
+If hypocortisolism occurs, consider temporary dosage reduction or interruption of therapy and temporary glucocorticoid replacement therapy.

 Hyperglycemia and Diabetes Mellitus